 Matkins is an avid outdoor enthusiast and especially enjoys hiking, mountain biking, horseback riding, and floating local rivers.

-As TRLT's Stewardship Director, Tamara stewards conservation easements and TRLT owned properties, oversees restoration projects and monitors ecological resources.
+As TRLT's Conservation Director, Tamara stewards conservation easements and TRLT owned properties, oversees restoration projects and land management projects and monitors ecological resources.

 Tamara received her B.S. in Ecology from Idaho State University and her M.S. in Land Rehabilitation from Montana State University.
 She has over 5 years of habitat restoration experience, including planning, managing, and monitoring large-scale riparian restoration projects.

 Diane now leads our development team by overseeing our fundraising program, cultivating and developing donor relationships, and managing our grants program.

 Originally from Braham, Minnesota, Diane was raised on a dairy farm and continued living in Minnesota until relocating to Teton Valley about 10 years ago.
 She holds a Bachelor of Arts degree in Business Administration from the University of Minnesota and comes to TRLT with many years of experience working for non-profit organizations.
 She worked for the Teton County Planning and Zoning Department for four years and for six years served as the Executive Director for the Teton Valley Hospital Foundation and also the Teton Valley Education Foundation.